-Short description: The proponents propose to continue their quantitative evaluation of the relative reproductive success and survival of naturally spawning hatchery and natural origin spring Chinook salmon in the Wenatchee River.
-The next phase of the project focuses on 1) evaluating the relative reproductive success of naturally produced spring Chinook with different levels of hatchery ancestry (first versus second generation), and 2) refining our understanding of the mechanisms causing differences in fitness.
+Short description: We propose to continue our quantitative evaluation of the relative reproductive success and survival of naturally spawning hatchery and natural origin spring Chinook salmon in the Wenatchee River.
+The next phase of the project focuses on i) evaluating the relative reproductive success of naturally produced spring Chinook with different levels of hatchery ancestry (first versus second generation), and ii) refining our understanding of the mechanisms causing differences in fitness.